lilyminium/elementable/docs/getting_started.rst

     print(h)

-:func:`Element()` accepts all attributes defined on an :class:`Element`, including floating point numbers.
+:func:`Elements()` accepts all attributes defined on an :class:`Element`, including floating point numbers.
 In the standard formulation, these get rounded to 4 decimal places.

 .. ipython:: python

     elm.Elements(mass=1.0078)

+Each standard element is also available as an attribute.

+.. ipython:: python

+    elm.Elements.Na

+Elements can also be directly retrieved from various registries of attributes.
+These can return single elements, such as from the atomic number:

+.. ipython:: python

+    elm.Elements.registry.atomic_number[1]

+Or multiple elements, such as from the period.

+.. ipython:: python

+    elm.Elements.registry.period[1]

 ------